snikproject/blog/_posts/2017-01-12-propertyvalidation.md

 } order by ?s
 ```

-The simultaneus presence of the SPARQL 1.1 features of property paths and negation seemed to triggered some bug and finally crashed our SPARQL endpoint.
-A server restart later, the query still gives nonsensical results, so I had to do a workaround:
+The simultaneus presence of the SPARQL 1.1 features of property paths and negation seemed to trigger some bug and finally crashed our SPARQL endpoint.
+A server restart later, the query still gave nonsensical results.
+Validating that this was actually a bug and not an incorrect query actually took the most time of the whole validation task, because it changed the result in very subtle ways and always disappeared when I removed any essential aspect inorder to produce a minimal working example for a bug report.
+In the end, I had to do a workaround:

  1. remove "filter not exists {?s rdfs:subClassOf+ ?domain.}", save result as TSV in "all"
  2. remove "filter not exists {} " but leave the inner triple patterns, save result as TSV in "correct"